Physicc/Light/CONTRIBUTING.md

 5. Use blank lines to logically separate portions of code.
 6. Function definitions should have at least one blank line after them (an exception being if it is the last function in a class definition).
 7. Documentation in source code should be done in Doxygen style.
+8. There should be a maximum of 80 characters per line.
+Break up longer lines of code into smaller pieces and indent them properly to make them easier to read.